Decentricity/degenics-public/README.md

 ### This file provides the concept document for the Degenics project.

-Organizational repo for the project is at [Degenics](http://github.com/Degenics).
+If you found this file somewhere else, organizational repo for the project is at [Degenics](http://github.com/Degenics).

+Latest changes always at [CHANGELOG.md](http://github.com/Degenics/degenics-public/CHANGELOG.md)

 ### Elevator Pitch